celo-org/docs/docs/developer-resources/ethers-js-wrapper.md

 ## Alternative gas fee currencies

-The Celo network supports paying for transactions with the native asset (CELO) but also with the stable token (cUSD).
+The Celo network supports paying for transactions with the native asset (CELO) but also with the Mento stabletoken (cUSD).

 This wrapper currently has partial support for specifying feeCurrency in transactions.